Rethinking Cardiac and Metabolic Risk in Kidney Transplant Candidates

 Intervention:

-As a cardiometabolic specialist and friend, I was concerned about the validity of the normal stress test.
+As a cardiometabolic specialist and friend, I was concerned about the validity of the normal stress test in ruling out CV atherosclerotic disease.
 Given his history of chronic kidney disease (CKD), which is a strong driver of atherosclerosis, I suspected the stress test might not reflect his true CV risk.
-His lipid profile and TG/HDL ratio indicated insulin resistance and elevated CV risk.
+His strong family history, lipid profile and TG/HDL ratio indicated insulin resistance and elevated CV risk.

 To better assess his coronary status, I ordered a coronary calcium score, which came back as 538, showing heavy calcification in the proximal LAD and diffuse disease in the RCA.
 This raised red flags.